-The performance deals with the themes of physical labor, social structures, agriculture and the political ideologies that shape the landscapes which surrounds us.
-The focus is on the bodies’ physical tillage of the soil and the intentional as well as the unintentional ecosystems, that develop in connection with the cultivation of the soil.
+The piece deals with the themes of physical labor, social structures, agriculture and the political ideologies that shape the landscapes which surrounds us.
+The focus is on the bodies’ physical tillage of the soil and the intentional as well as the unintentional ecosystems that develop in connection with the cultivation of the soil.

-Recoil involves local citizens as co-creators of the piece, by for example helping recoil grow the crops that are used as scenography on stage.
+Recoil involves local citizens as co-creators of the piece.
+For example by helping recoil grow the crops that are used as a set on stage.
 Through conversations with the citizens we will explore the different rituals and celebrations that exist around the harvest and how it is influenced by concepts of fertility, sustainability and ecology.